Sundew (album): Release and reception

 Released by Virgin in 1991, Sundew was Paris Angels' debut album, with artwork designed by Craig Johnson, using photography by Peter Ashworth.
 The thank you message to "switch cards and understanding bank managers" in the liner notes reflected the band's financial problems.
 The album was greeted with a generally positive reception by British music magazines, including rave reviews from the NME, Melody Maker and Vox magazines.
-Andew Harrison of Select felt the album was a "weird junction for the disparate and conflicting regions of six people's record collections and, wisely, Paris Angels haven't embarked on the tedious task of tooling them all into a homogenised (boring) Paris Angels sound."
+Andrew Harrison of Select felt the album was a "weird junction for the disparate and conflicting regions of six people's record collections and, wisely, Paris Angels haven't embarked on the tedious task of tooling them all into a homogenised (boring) Paris Angels sound."
 He hailed how "in abandoning themselves to other people's undertows, Paris Angels have wound up sounding like themselves.
 Sundew is 60 percent of a groovy LP.
 It might even be brilliant pop."
 A Newcastle Evening Chronicle reviewer hailed the band's "distinctive blend of contemporary dance and rock sounds, but ultimately there's a spark missing."

 Despite lacking a hit single, the album entered the Top 40 of the UK Albums Chart, debuting and peaking at number 37 on 17 August 1991 and remaining on the chart for two weeks.
 The single "Fade" also reached number 70 on the UK Singles Chart the following month.
 The general commercial indifference that greeted the album nonetheless coincided with the Madchester scene falling out of public favour, and the group were dropped from Virgin's roster after the label was sold to EMI in 1992, along with other bands like Public Image Ltd. Paris Angels subsequently abandoned work on their second album and split up the following year, as the label dropping left them without monetary necessities; the follow-up was eventually released in 2015 as Eclipse, containing the song "Complete Mind", an alternate version of the Sundew song "Breathless".
 Sundew remains acclaimed in later times, and is considered by Louder Than War writer Matt Mead to be a classic.
 Stuart Huggett of The Quietus described the album as "a finely balanced blend of Northern indie jangle, stately electronics and euphoric dancepop."